- Critical care provided as a stand alone service is based on the seriousness of the patient, the types of interventions, and time

-- Critical care provided by a surgeon to a patient in a global period for a minor or major procedure, must also follow the rules for the global surgical payment, with the added complication of following global surgical rules
+- Critical care provided by a surgeon to a patient in a global period for procedures with a 10 or 90 day global period, must also follow the rules for critical care, with the added complication of following global surgical rules.

 Critical care services provided by a surgeon before, on the day of, and after a major surgical procedure are complicated by the payment rules for the global surgical package.
 Payment for the global surgical package includes all of the typical services provided by a surgeon, or by the surgeon’s same specialty partners in their group.